Georgia Dabritz

-Georgia Lee Dabritz (born October 16, 1992) is a retired college American artistic gymnast, who was a member of the Utah Red Rocks women's gymnastics team from 2011 through to college graduation in 2015.
+Georgia Lee Dabritz (born October 16, 1992) is an American retired college artistic gymnast, who was a member of the Utah Red Rocks women's gymnastics team from 2011 through to college graduation in 2015.

 Early life

 Dabritz was born on October 16, 1992, in Massachusetts to parents, Karl Dabritz and Karen Tosti.
 She has two siblings, Elise and Russell, both of whom are involved in competitive gymnastics.
 Russell was a collegiate gymnast for the Minnesota Golden Gophers from 2009 to 2012 and Elise, a Lesley University graduate, was also a gymnast, later having a stint in gymnastics coaching for the YMCA.

-Dabritz first started gymnastics at the age of 3, at Ace Gymnastics in Ipswich, MA and she remained with the club throughout her whole club career.
+Dabritz first started gymnastics at the age of 3, at Ace Gymnastics in Ipswich, Massachusetts and she remained with the club throughout her whole club career.
 Both of her parents are involved in gymnastics, also.

 Dabritz graduated from Newburyport High School in 2011 and started attending the University of Utah in the fall of 2011, attending the school on a full-ride athletic scholarship to the women's gymnastics team.
 In 2015, Dabritz graduated from the school, majoring in Health, Society and Policy.